mmaelzer/browserbash/README.md

 Instructions
 ------------

-For now, clone the repo and run `node server.js`.
+For now, clone the repo, run `npm install`, and then run `node server.js`.
 Connect to `localhost:9999` and off you go issuing bash commands through a webpage that looks something, but not exactly, like a bash shell prompt.